specto/foldergal/README.md

 If you see an error stating "too many open files" you should set a larger file descriptor limit.
 Like running `ulimit -n 100000`.

+Password protection is not implemented.
+Basic http authentication can be used with a proxy server to protect separate folders as well the whole gallery.
+Over HTTPS it should be decently secure.

 Developer notes
 ---